DharanesshMD/Open-Agentic-Framework---Agent-S/models.md

-We support the following APIs for MLLM inference: OpenAI, Anthropic, Gemini, Azure OpenAI, vLLM for local models, Open Router, and DeepSeek.
+We support the following APIs for MLLM inference: OpenAI, Anthropic, Gemini, Azure OpenAI, vLLM for local models, and Open Router.
 To use these APIs, you need to set the corresponding environment variables:

 1. OpenAI